jakob-72/wave-function-collapse/README.md

 tile/state within the matrix.
 Each field has a map of allowed neighbors in each direction (UP, RIGHT, DOWN, LEFT) with their corresponding weights.
 The weights are used to determine the probability of each neighbor being selected.
 Although the weights can be an arbitrary float value, it is recommended to use values that sum up to 1.0 for each direction.
-Weights are required to be a positive value that sums up above `0.0` per direction.
+The weights must be positive values that sum to more than 0.0 per direction.

 You may not use the value `-1` in the rules, as it is reserved for the empty/superposition state of the matrix.